massie/nci_design/adam_design.md

 ## Database Design

 ADAM uses Apache [Avro](http://avro.apache.org/) and [Parquet](http://parquet.io) for serialization, storage and querying of data.
 All ADAM objects are explicitly defined [on github](https://github.com/bigdatagenomics/bdg-formats/blob/master/src/main/resources/avro/bdg.avdl) in [Avro IDL](http://avro.apache.org/docs/1.7.5/idl.html).
 The ADAM build system, Maven, uses the `avro-maven-plugin` to automatically generate Java code for the defined objects.
-Avro can also generates code in C++, Python, Ruby, etc.
+Avro can also generate code in C++, Python, Ruby, etc.

 Parquet integrates well with Avro.
 It converts the Avro schema into Parquet schema to store Avro objects inside of the Parquet columnar container file.
 Alex Holmes has [a great blog post](http://grepalex.com/2014/05/13/parquet-file-format-and-object-model/) with the details of how this integration works for Avro, Thrift and Protocol Buffers.

-Parquet support pushdown predicates and schema projection to allow developers to only materialize the data they need, since (de)serialization is expensive and minimizing it has a dramatic effect on performance.
+Parquet support pushdown predicates and schema projection to allow developers to only materialize the data they need, since (de)serialization is expensive.

 ![Predicates and Projection in Parquet](images/parquet.png)